splunk/observability-workshop/content/en/tko/session-5/docs/check-new-navigator.md

 This means your cluster is named: `ws-5-7-k3s-cluster`  make a note as you will need this later in the workshop as a filter.

-Scroll down the k8s cluster list to select your cluster or use the filter on the top toolbar to filter on `k8s.cluster.name, you can enter a partial name into the search box such as 'ws-5-7' to quickly find your allocated Cluster.
+### 1.2 Using the K8s cluster Selection Pane

-### 1.1 Using the K8s cluster Selection Pane
+The k8s cluster Selection Pane by default will offer a list view of your clusters like shown below.

-The k8s cluster Selection Pane by default will offer a list view of your clusters,
+Scroll down the k8s cluster list to select your cluster or use the filter on the top toolbar (marked with a blue stripe) to filter on `k8s.cluster.name, you can enter a partial name into the search box such as 'ws-5-7' to quickly find your allocated Cluster.

 ![k8s-cluster-list](../images/k8sclusterselection.png)